LICADHO Monitor and Medical staff on the field

 LICADHO is a national Cambodian human rights organization.
 Since its establishment in 1992, LICADHO has been at the forefront of efforts to protect civil, political, economic and social rights in Cambodia and to promote respect for them by the Cambodian government and institutions.
 Building on its past achievements, LICADHO continues to be an advocate for the Cambodian people and a monitor of the government through wide ranging human rights programs from its main office in Phnom Penh and 13 provincial offices.

 Monitoring and Protection Program:

-- Monitoring of State Violations and Women's and Children's Rights: monitors collect and investigate human rights violations perpetrated by the State and violations made against women and children.
+- Monitoring of State Violations, Women's & Children's Rights: Monitors investigate human rights violations perpetrated by the State and violations made against women and children.
 Victims are provided assistance through interventions with local authorities and court officials.

 Promotion and Advocacy Program:

 - Supporting Unions, Grassroots Groups & Networks: Assistance to unions, grassroots groups and affected communities to provide protection and legal services, and to enhance their capacity to campaign and advocate for human rights.

 - Training & Information: Advocates raise awareness to specific target groups, support protection networks at the grassroots level and advocate for social and legal changes with youths.

 - Public Advocacy & Outreach: human rights cases are compiled into a central electronic database, so that accurate information can be easily accessed and analyzed, and produced into periodic public reports (written, audio and visual).